Woolyenough/fabric-name-history-lookup/README.md

 ---
-# Building from sources
+# Installation
-This mod can be built by running the default `gradlew build` command.
+This mod can be self compiled by running the standard `gradlew build` command.
+Alternatively, you can download latest updates from the [releases page](https://github.com/Woolyenough/fabric-name-history-lookup/releases)

 ---